chetnashah/webconcepts/TypeScript.md

 ### Basics
 Typescript is an os-level install usually since it is a compiler, so installed by `npm install -g typescript` flag, and does not appear in project dependencies.

+But it is also a good idea to package with your app as a development dependency with `--save-dev`.

 **Note** - when using typescript with webpack it is better idea to keep a local copy of typescript, also webpack uses typescript-loader to do the work.

 Use //ts-check